Igor-Ponso/real-state-free-template/README.md

-# Real State - Free Template
+# Real Estate - Free Template

 A complete, production-ready real estate website built with **Laravel 13**, **Vue 3**, **Inertia.js v3**, and **shadcn-vue**.
 Designed as a learning resource and starter template for the developer community.